Wanting to move towards a plastic-free life in Hong Kong?

 - Silk dental floss is another alternative for your tooth routine.
 Ekologic’s silk floss comes in a glass bottle with a metal lid, and they sell refills so you can use the bottle and lid over and over.

 Plastic-free, high-quality toothpaste is a challenge.
-Having fluoridated toothpaste is vital for healthy teeth, but most of what you’ll find in terms of plastic-free toothpaste doesn’t have fluoride, so we wouldn’t recommend it.
+Having fluoridated toothpaste is vital for healthy teeth, but most of what you’ll find in terms of plastic-free toothpaste doesn’t have fluoride, so that we wouldn’t recommend it.

 What other changes can I make to my beauty routine to be plastic-free?